bit-it/magnolia-recaptcha-v3/README.md

 # magnolia-recaptcha-v3
 #### Magnolia with Recaptcha v3 based on javascript models.

+Use this if you need Recaptcha v3 for Magnolia it's easy to use cause of javascript models.
+No deployment needed only insert them in to your light-module and modify the file paths and follow the instructions.

+Have Fun with it your BIT-IT Team

 ##### Instructions:
 1. Add the files in the right directories.
 2. Go to /templates/js/formProcessors/addRecaptcha.js change there "ADD YOUR RECAPTCHA V3 KEY HERE" to your secret key.